creativity-robotics/creativity-robotics.github.io/index.md

 We are excited to announce that **Professor Todd Lubart** will be our keynote speaker for the workshop.

+## "The 7Cs of Creativity for humans and robots"

+Creativity from a psychological perspective refers to the ability to generate new, original ideas that have meaning and value in their context.
+Research during the past century will be overview based on the 7Cs conception:  Creators (individual characteristics), Creating (the process) , Collaboration (dyads or teams), Context, Creations (productions), Consumption (adoption of creative ideas), and Curricula ( learning to be creative).
+In the context of the 7Cs, the interest of social robots for creativity is then explored.

 **Todd Lubart** is Professor at the Université de Paris  (formerly Paris Descartes) where he directed the activity of the Laboratoire Adaptations Travail Individu (LATI).
 He is the president of [ISSCI](https://issci.online/), a non-profit,